Putting the T in STEM: Interview with Naomi Meredith

 - an easy learning curve

-As the name would suggest, block coding employs stackable blocks as its most basic units of coding.
-Each block has a particular color, shape, and name, but these characteristics aren’t merely aesthetic in nature.
-Instead, they are meant to convey what each block does and how they can, or cannot, be used in conjunction with other blocks.
-This more-intuitive, less-intensive approach to coding is a fantastic way to let your students “walk before they run,” learning about the basics of computer programming and computational thinking along the way.
+As the name suggests, block coding uses stackable blocks as its basic units of coding.
+Each block has a particular color, shape, and name, but these characteristics aren’t merely aesthetic.
+Instead, they are meant to convey what each block does and how it can, or cannot, be used in conjunction with other blocks.
+This more intuitive, less intensive approach to coding is a fantastic way to let your students “walk before they run,” learning the basics of computer programming and computational thinking along the way.

 If you’re looking to introduce your students to the world of computer programming with the help of block coding, the micro:bit microcontroller and the Dobot robotic arm are great places to start.
-These technologies feature clear, easy-to-use block coding (and text-based coding) interfaces.
-They also provide a hands-on experience that will help your students bridge that gap between the abstract world of coding and the physical world of interactive technology with the immediate feedback it provides in the classroom setting.
+These technologies feature clear, easy-to-use block-based (and text-based) coding interfaces.
+They also provide a hands-on experience that helps your students bridge the gap between the abstract world of coding and the physical world of interactive technology, with the immediate feedback it provides in the classroom.

 Making the Switch to Text-Based Coding